 Key Stage 3

 In year 7 students study the three main strands of computing: Computer Science, Information Technology and Digital Literacy.
-Students learn how computers work and how binary is used to represent all data.
-Students design and write programs to solve a variety of problems and take part in a global challenge.
-Students learn a range of ways to use technology safely, responsibly and securely and take part in the Safer Internet Day event.
+Students learn how computers work and the basics of programming.
+Students learn a range of ways to use technology safely, responsibly and securely.

 In year 8 students will build on their Computer Science, Information Technology and Digital Literacy skills.
-They will develop their understanding of programming concepts as they move from a block-based to a text-based programming language.
-Students will also take part in a global challenge and the Safer Internet Day.
+They will develop their understanding of Computer Science through looking at Cyber security and how computers work to the networks they are part of..

 At the end of Key Stage 3 we aim to develop students who are confident and discerning users of technology and can select, use and combine applications.

 At Key Stage 4 we offer a choice of GCSE courses in either iMedia or Computer Science.
 Students can opt to take a GCSE in Computer Science or a Level 2 Creative iMedia qualification.

 The Computer Science GCSE is relevant to the modern and changing world of computer science.
 It is designed to boost computing skills that are essential for the 21st century.
 Computer Science is a subject where learners can apply the knowledge and skills learned in the classroom to real-world situations.
 Computational thinking will be important in helping learners to develop the skills to solve problems and design systems that do so.
 Students will study cyber security, looking at phishing, malware, firewalls and people as the weak points in secure systems.

 The OCR Level 2 Creative iMedia course has been designed to teach digital design skills and enable young people to use digital tools to express their creativity in an informed and responsible way.
 It aims to equip young people with the knowledge, understanding and skills they need to design and make effective digital products for others to use, and to support future learning and exploit the creative digital industries.